 All new health science college students are required to complete an initial two-step TB skin test or equivalent blood test known as an IGRA.
 If you have had a TB test within the last year, please bring a copy of the results with you to your appointment.
-(Note: College of Medicine and College of Nursing first year students are required to obtain an IGRA rather than a two-step TB skin test).
+(Note: College of Pharmacy, College of Medicine and College of Nursing first year students are required to obtain an IGRA rather than a two-step TB skin test).

 Upperclassmen must complete a TB skin test or IGRA test on an annual basis.

 Documentation of a negative Mantoux TB skin test is accepted from other institutions and must include (1) date given, (2) date read, (3) reading in millimeters, (4) name of facility and (5) credentials of person administering and reading test.

 Proof of immunity to rubella, rubeola and mumps is required.
 One of the following may be used as documentation: